MicrosoftDocs/Hololens/hololens/hololens-best-practices-experiences.md

 |     Value    |     Showonly:network-wifi;holograms;reset;                            |

 > [!NOTE]
-> Given the value above… Wi-Fi, Holograms, Reset will be available in settings.
+> Given the value above… Wi-Fi, Holograms, Reset is available in settings.

 ## Application Deployment

-To deploy the application using Intune please see [Deploying applications using Intune and Company Portal](app-deploy-intune.md) for more information.
+To deploy the application using Intune, see [Deploying applications using Intune and Company Portal](app-deploy-intune.md) for more information.

 ## Application Updates

-For Application updates of the experience, please see [Add apps to Microsoft Intune](/mem/intune/apps/apps-add) for more information.
+For Application updates of the experience, see [Add apps to Microsoft Intune](/mem/intune/apps/apps-add) for more information.
 To update an Experience, upload a new app package file with the latest version of the application and deploy using Intune.

 ### Consistent LOB App deployment and update